-Figure 5.2: Selected percentile-based lower and upper benchmarks identified to be similar or higher in value than stock-recruitment based benchmarks under the WSP, along gradients in productivity (recruits/spawner) and average harvest rates. * denotes the low-productivity scenario where lower and upper Ricker-based benchmarks are very close to one another, resulting in lower and upper percentile-based benchmarks that are the same.
+Figure 5.2: Selected percentile-based lower and upper benchmarks identified to be similar or higher in value than stock-recruitment based benchmarks under the WSP, along gradients in productivity (recruits/spawner—Ricker alpha to match below text?) and average harvest rates. * denotes the low-productivity scenario where lower and upper Ricker-based benchmarks are very close to one another, resulting in lower and upper percentile-based benchmarks that are the same.
 From Holt et al. 2018.

 Holt et al. (2018) recommended different percentiles to be used based on Ricker α and average harvest rate (figure 5.2).
 Based on these recommendations, Georgia Strait and Howe Sound Burrard Inlet fall in the category of using 25th perecntile as a lower benchmark (Ricker α 2.5-4, harvest rate 20-40%).
 Loughborough, Northeast Vancouver Island, and Upper Knight (α 1.5-2.5 and harvest rate 0-20%) had a 50th percentile lower benchmark recommended.
 Bute Inlet (α 1.5-2.5, harvest rate 20-40%) needed further evaluation and percentile benchmarks were not recommended.
 Percentile benchmarks were also not recommended for Southern Coastal Streams due to low productivity (α <1.5).
 Thus, we used 25% of spawner abundance as a benchmark for Georgia Strait and Howe Sound Burrard Inlet, 50% for Loughborough, Northeast Vancouver Island, Upper Knight, and did not use percentile benchmarks for Bute Inlet and Southern Coastal Streams.